This Is Us

 - Code of Practice for Landfills in Alberta

 - Environmental Code of Practice for Compost Facilities in Alberta

 - Standards for Operating Compost Facilities in Alberta

 - Government of Alberta Guidance Materials on Acceptable Industry Practices

 - Standards for Landfills in Alberta.

-The Bow Valley Waste Management Commission is currently active in the following key program areas:
+The Bow Valley Waste Management Commission has accomplishments in the following key program areas:

 - Financially self-sufficient Class III landfill and full-service resource recovery and processing operation.

 - 70 percent diversion from landfill in 2020 and an average diversion rate of 60 percent maintained for the last 17 years.

 - Completed system of regional transfer stations.